 - Chemotherapy drugs

 - Some antibiotics

 - Certain heart medications

 While there are many potential contributing factors to pulmonary factors, in most cases, the exact cause is never determined.
 This is known as idiopathic pulmonary fibrosis.

 Pulmonary fibrosis is diagnosed through a combination of imaging tests, such as x-rays and CT scans, lung function tests, and tissue biopsies.
 While the course of the disease cannot be reversed or stopped, some treatments may improve symptoms or slow its progression.
 This may include medication, oxygen therapy, pulmonary rehabilitation, and a lung transplant.

+Can You Qualify for Long Term Disability Benefits for Pulmonary Fibrosis?
+Yes, there is long term disability benefits available for people with pulmonary fibrosis.
 Pulmonary fibrosis is a progressive disease that typically causes serious, debilitating symptoms.
 While each individual with pulmonary fibrosis will have a unique experience, it is considered a terminal condition.
 Given the severity of this disease and the associated symptoms, if you have pulmonary fibrosis, you may qualify for long-term disability (LTD) benefits.

 LTD benefits are a monetary payment offered through an insurance policy.
 This type of coverage is available for individuals who are unable to work for a prolonged period of time due to a disability.
 There is typically a waiting period after you become disabled before your LTD benefits will start.